Brian Moriarty: Career

 Prior to joining Infocom, Moriarty was a Technical Editor for the Atari 8-bit computer magazine ANALOG Computing.
 He wrote two text adventures for ANALOG: Adventure in the 5th Dimension (1983) and Crash Dive!
 (1984).
 He also worked on Tachyon (1985), an adaptation of Atari's Quantum arcade game, which was previewed but never published.

 Moriarty joined Lucasfilm Games, later known as LucasArts, in 1988 at the invitation of Noah Falstein.
 There he designed his first graphic adventure game, Loom, published in 1990.
 Though the game was a commercial success and Moriarty had an idea for sequels which were briefly entertained, he opted to move on to other projects.

 After working on an unreleased game based on The Young Indiana Jones Chronicles for the studio's educational division, he took over The Dig, a science fiction adventure game based on an idea from Steven Spielberg.
 The project had a notoriously lengthy and troubled development, with Moriarty leading the second of ultimately three incarnations the game underwent before finally shipping in 1995.
-When his version of the project collapsed in 1993, Moriarty departed LucasArts and joined the now defunct Rocket Science Games.
+When his version of the project collapsed in 1993, Moriarty departed LucasArts and joined Rocket Science Games.
+Moriarty said of his stint at Rocket Science Games, "It was a silly time.
+The Rocket Science executives were out to be Hollywood moguls, and, to their credit, they got hold of some serious money, and to start off with, it looked as if it was going to be a really fun gig.
+And they got most of it right. ...
+But the Wired cover should have warned us.
+I mean, Wired is the kiss of death.
+If they're on top of you, then you should know that you're already out of date."

 In 1995 Moriarty became the head of game design for the online gaming service Mpath.